vastdreams/bravada-rdti-fy25/03-filing-documents/FY25-RDTI-Application-Content.md

 - R&D wages (account 434): $520,412.60
 - R&D contracted services (account 415): $187,425.36

-Using typical construction/technical salary bands and the documented R&D time allocations in the Excel workings, this maps to roughly **8–10 FTE** engaged on eligible R&D in FY25 (about 6 FTE from wages and 2–4 FTE equivalent from contractors).
-For the purposes of this form we report **8 FTE** employees and **2** R&D contractors.
+Using typical construction/technical salary bands and the documented R&D time allocations in the Excel workings, this maps to approximately 8 FTE engaged on eligible R&D in FY25 (6 FTE from wages and 2 FTE equivalent from contractors).

 ---